Aaron Judge Player Props: Yankees vs. Twins

 Aaron Judge At The Plate

-- Judge has an OPS of .956, fueled by an OBP of .382 and a team-best slugging percentage of .574 this season.
+- Judge has 15 hits to go with a slugging percentage of .608, both of which lead New York hitters this season.

-- Among the qualifying hitters, he ranks 54th in batting average, while his on-base percentage ranks 59th and he is 31st in slugging.
+- Among the qualifying hitters in MLB, he ranks 61st in batting average, 71st in on-base percentage, and 23rd in slugging.

-- In 61.5% of his 13 games this season, Judge has picked up at least one hit.
-He's also had four multi-hit games.

-- Judge has driven in a run in five games this season (38.5%), including two games with multiple runs batted in.
+- In six games this season (42.9%), Judge has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least once eight times this season (61.5%), including one multi-run game.
+- He has scored at least one run nine times this year (64.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.